airquality-trondheim/backend/readme.md

 For emitting push notification, the system leverages a [development kit for Expo](https://github.com/expo/expo-server-sdk-node) along with Expo's notification infrastructure, owing to the fact that the client application is written in React Native, which also uses [Expo](https://docs.expo.io/).

-The server application includes several pieces of vestigial or unused functionality, and functionality that should be admin authorized, like adding new achievments etc.
+The server application includes several pieces of vestigial or unused functionality, and functionality that should be authorized only for a system adminstrator, like adding new achievments etc.

+The repository includes an unmerged branch containing validation logic for request bodies for client facing routes.

 ## Features